Hacker Frequently Asked Questions

 Before you can report bugs and be rewarded for your findings, you need to create a Bugcrowd account.
 Your Bugcrowd account also comes with a profile which can be made public (or private), enabling you to show-off your skills and accomplishments to security peers and industry professionals.

-Bugcrowd has many public programs that you can hack on and find security vulnerabilities in, with many of them paying out cash as rewards.
-Each bounty page has all of the details you need to start testing, including a list of targets, finding types that are in-scope and out of scope (or excluded) from the bounty, and many programs will list the pay rewards that they pay out.
+Bugcrowd offers many public programs for well-known brands on which you can hack, with many of them paying out cash as rewards.
+Each engagement has all of the details you need to start testing, including a list of targets, finding types that are in-scope and out of scope (or excluded), and many programs will list the rewards that they pay out.

 3. BEGIN TESTING

-If you’re new to bug bounties you may be interested in reading some guides and articles from our researcher community.
-If you have any questions or need help, join the Bugcrowd Forum and post your question.
+If you’re new to crowdsourced testing you may be interested in reading some guides and articles from our researcher community.

 4. REPORT A BUG

-Once you’ve found a security vulnerability in a bounty program, click the “Report Bug” button on the bounty program page.
+Once you’ve found a security vulnerability, click the “Submit report” button on the program page.

-After you’ve reported a bug you will receive a response from Bugcrowd or the customer that is managing the bounty program.
-If you don’t receive a response within several days, please email us at support@bugcrowd.com and we will help you out.
+After you’ve reported a bug you will receive a confirmation from Bugcrowd or the customer that is managing the program.
+If you don’t receive one within several days, use the Request a Response feature and we will help you out.

 5. FILL OUT YOUR PROFILE

 Make sure to fill out your profile information to tell the community a bit more about yourself.
-Many people use this page to show off their skills, as well as link to their personal websites & twitter accounts.
+Many people use this page to show off their skills, as well as link to their personal websites and X accounts.

 6. SAY HELLO